A Little Summary

 Hi I’m Deana.
 Thanks for stopping by!
-I’m 45 years old and glad to have made it this far in life!
-I’ve had some amazing ups and terrible downs in this life journey but for the most part really just livin’ a happy life!
+I’m 45 years old and glad to have made it this far in life.
+I’ve had some amazing ups and terrible downs in this life journey but for the most part really just figured out how to live a happy simple life.
 My husband, Brett, and I live in Austin, TX – the ATX – and focus on a life of simplicity.
-We love the concept of #essentialism and that less can be so much better.
+We love the concept of essentialism and that less can be so much better.
 When you start to really live it, it almost seems too easy.

-He’s a lawyer and I’m a scientist (although I have a law degree, too).
-I love to cook, write, grow stuff in our little urban patio garden, get outside often to walk around in this amazing city, watch political comedy shows, HBO and yes, Bravo TV, too! – I’m diverse! ?
+He’s a lawyer and I’m an trained scientist (and I have a law degree, too).
+I love to cook, write, grow stuff in our little urban patio garden, get outside often to walk around in this amazing city, watch political comedy shows, HBO and yes, Bravo TV, too! – I’m diverse.
 Oh and I’m pretty obsessed with Family Feud.
 My inner monologue is basically Steve Harvey on the Family Feud.